Pediatric Sleep Medicine

 The expert pediatric sleep team at University Hospitals Rainbow Babies & Children’s Hospital is experienced in treating a wide range of sleep disorders in children.
 These include:

-- Circadian rhythm disorders: Children of any age with sleep wake schedule problems sleep during the day and are awake at night.
-Our team uses Chrono Therapy, a technique where sleep hours are gradually pushed forward hour by hour over time so that the patient is able to sleep at normal times at night.
+- Circadian rhythm disorders: Children with these disorders have challenges with the timing of their sleep.
+For example, they may experience a sleep-wake schedule problem that makes it hard to wake up and go to sleep.
+Our team uses a variety of techniques to help diagnosis and treat these disorders.
+One technique is chronotherapy, where sleep hours are gradually pushed forward, hour by hour over time, so that the patient is able to sleep at normal times at night.

 - Insomnia: This condition can cause a range of issues such as difficulty falling asleep, difficulty staying asleep or waking up too early and not being able to fall back asleep.

 - Narcolepsy: Caused by overwhelming sleepiness, children with narcolepsy fall asleep involuntarily during the day or nap frequently.

 - Obstructive sleep apnea: With this condition, a child may gasp when snoring due to an interruption in breathing.

 - Restless leg syndrome: Sometimes known as growing pains, restless leg syndrome can cause an uncomfortable feeling in a person’s legs.

 - Separation anxiety: Generally around the age of six months, your child may begin to experience separation anxiety or an anxious state when you leave the room, especially at bedtime.

 - Sleep Studies: UH Rainbow Babies & Children’s Pediatric Sleep Center performs comprehensive family-friendly overnight and daytime sleep studies through which our doctors monitor and analyze a child’s specific sleep issue(s) to determine the best treatment.